bioconda/bioconda-recipes/.github/welcome_new_contributor.md

  - `@bioconda/rust` for Rust packages
  - `@bioconda/core` in other cases

 Please ping `@bioconda/core` when your pull request is passing tests and ready to be merged.
-If you would like to be added to the bioconda team (so you can merge your own pull requests once all tests have passed) please mention that to `@bioconda/core` and they'll happily add you.
+If you would like to be added to the bioconda team (so you can merge your own pull requests once all tests have passed) please mention that to `@bioconda/core` and they'll happily add you to the bioconda group.